 The one broken blind in the far corner of the room is far more apparent in an empty rather than in one that is furnished, or has been staged.
 This is the same for scuff marks, holes, carpet stains, etc.

-The easiest way to avoid all the hassle and expense of selling a vacant house is to call a company that buys houses in Raleigh NC link to home page.
+The easiest way to avoid all the hassle and expense of selling a vacant house is to call a local home buyer like Wake County Home Buyers.